kerigyl/dawntrail-notes/Dawntrail/Ex Trials/Everkeep/Everkeep Strats.md

 Highlights 2 Platforms
 - Swords appear in same spot on main platform.

 Boss will do a Half Full as this resolves, watch for sword.
+4 possible variations:
 ![[Pasted image 20240708055318.png]]
 ___
 ### Greater Gateway